-“The latest visitor figures for Q3 (July – Sep) are very encouraging and this should offer confidence to the industry that we can continue to perform successfully as Scotland’s main economic driver during these periods of political and economic uncertainty.
+“The latest visitor figures for Q1 (Jan – Marc 17) are hugely encouraging and this should offer a welcome boost to the industry that we can continue to perform successfully as Scotland’s main economic driver during these periods of political and economic uncertainty.

-While we continue to navigate our way through this period of change, uncertainty and unknowns, we cannot make any assumptions about how these figures might look in the future.
-Our priorities are to continue to build the foundations for sustained growth for Scottish tourism with Scottish Government, our public agencies and the tourism industry, promote and encourage supportive measures for our industry at policy level and also to promote the vast range of initiatives available through this partnership to support individual tourism businesses in their growth strategy.”
+Our priorities for the coming months will remain focused around building the foundations for sustained growth for Scottish tourism with Scottish Government, our public agencies and the tourism industry and also to promote the vast range of initiatives available through this partnership to support individual tourism businesses in their growth strategy.”

 The ONS data can be viewed here: https://www.ons.gov.uk/releases/overseastravelandtourismprovisionaljantomar2017